 As many of us experienced firsthand, with the whole family cooped up in the house your electricity bill goes up.
 Is there a way to work from home and still be able to save money on the electric bill?

-Continue reading to find out our top 7 tips for saving energy while working from home.
+Continue reading to find out our top 7 tips to save on energy in Iowa easily.

 1. Switching to Solar to Save even more money